sabramedia/pigeonwp/README.txt

 ```

 == Changelog ==
+= 1.6.3 =
+* Improve the connection UI for connection with Pigeon

 = 1.6.2 =
 * Added a connection user interface for connecting a site to Pigeon
 * Introduces a demo mode for testing